WINNER 2025

 TEARS Foundation Receives 2025 Global Recognition Award™

 TEARS Foundation has been recognized with a 2025 Global Recognition Award for its significant impact in combating gender-based violence in South Africa.
 Founded in 2012 by Mara Glennie, this woman-led organization grew from humble beginnings at Glennie’s dining room table into a national force that provides critical support services to survivors of rape and abuse.
-The foundation’s innovative HELP-AT-YOUR-FINGERTIPS® service offers a free, accessible 24/7 mobile solution that connects victims with nearby support services through a simple *134*7355# code, instantly linking them to medical facilities, legal assistance, shelters, and counseling services.

 Innovative Technology Saving Lives

-TEARS Foundation distinguishes itself through its revolutionary approach to victim support using technology that makes critical services accessible when survivors need them most.
-The organization has developed an innovative mobile platform that removes traditional barriers often preventing survivors from seeking help, particularly in developing regions where digital solutions must function across varied technological constraints.
+The organization has developed this innovative mobile platform that removes traditional barriers often preventing survivors from seeking help, particularly in developing regions where digital solutions must function across varied technological constraints.
 Their approach enables immediate crisis intervention during vulnerable moments, potentially saving lives through rapid response capabilities and connecting individuals to resources they might otherwise never discover.

-The foundation’s digital infrastructure functions beyond a simple referral system by creating a comprehensive support ecosystem that tracks and facilitates survivors’ journey toward healing and justice.
+The Foundation’s digital infrastructure functions beyond a simple referral system by creating a comprehensive support ecosystem that tracks and facilitates survivors’ journey toward healing and justice.
 This innovation has changed existing models of victim support by returning agency to survivors while simultaneously collecting valuable data that informs better service delivery and policy advocacy across South Africa.
-The system’s high adoption rate and positive user feedback demonstrate how effectively TEARS has combined technological innovation with deep human empathy, creating a model organizations worldwide have begun to adopt and adapt for their communities.
+The system’s high adoption rate and positive user feedback demonstrate how effectively TEARS has combined technological innovation with deep human empathy, creating a model that organizations worldwide have begun to adopt and adapt for their communities.

 Educational Leadership Transforming Response Systems